7 Clear Signs You Have an Unhealthy Gut

 You’re not sleeping well

 Not having enough serotonin can lead to bouts of insomnia or difficulty getting to sleep, according to Fischer.
 And according to LePine, chronic fatigue and symptoms of fibromyalgia can be tied into gut bacteria imbalances as well.
-These are the 8 fibromyalgia symptoms you shouldn’t ignore.

 Your skin is acting up